tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 - Japanesse: `JST-9`
 - Pacific Time: `PST8PDT`

 There is also another function for syncing the time, which takes timezone and DST offset.
-As DST info is set via static offset it will create local time problem when DST change will occur.
+As DST info is set via static offset it will create local time problem when DST change occurs.
 It's declaration is following:
 ```cpp
 configTime(long gmtOffset_sec, int daylightOffset_sec, const char* server1, const char* server2 = nullptr, const char* server3 = nullptr);